grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 # Get started with Grafana Tempo using the Helm chart

-The Grafana Tempo Helm chart allows you to configure, install, and upgrade Grafana Tempo within a Kubernetes cluster.
+The `tempo-distributed` Helm chart allows you to configure, install, and upgrade Grafana Tempo or Grafana Enterprise Traces (GET) within a Kubernetes cluster.
 Using this procedure, you will:

 - Create a custom namespace within your Kubernetes cluster
 - Install Helm and the Grafana `helm-charts` repository
 - Configure a storage option for traces
-- Install Tempo using Helm
+- Install Tempo or GET using Helm

 To learn more about Helm, read the [Helm documentation](https://helm.sh/).

-If you are using Helm to install Grafana Enterprise Traces (GET), then you also need to:
+If you are using Helm to install GET, then you also need to:

 - Install the GET license
 - Create an additional storage bucket for the `admin` resources
-- Disable the `gateway`
+- Disable the `gateway` used in open source Tempo
 - Enable the `enterpriseGateway`

 ## Before you begin